 The State of Delaware and Delaware Department of Education do not require that periodic CBC reports be obtained throughout employment/service with the school district.
-However, the DELJIS system has an automated process to notify the school district/DOE regarding persons who have new activity on their criminal record after they passed the CBC process.
+However, the DELJIS system has an automated process to notify the school district/DOE regarding persons who have new activity on their criminal record after completion of the initial CBC process.
 The automated process helps ensure that persons serving vulnerable populations, such as children in schools, remain fit to serve.